zordius/lightncandy/README.md

 * `FLAG_HANDLEBARSJS_FULL` : enable all supported handlebars.js behaviors but performance drop, same with `FLAG_HANDLEBARSJS` + `FLAG_INSTANCE` + `FLAG_RUNTIMEPARTIAL` + `FLAG_MUSTACHELOOKUP` + `FLAG_HANDLEBARSLAMBDA`.
 * `FLAG_MUSTACHELOOKUP` : align recursive lookup up behaviors with mustache specification.
 And, the rendering performance will be worse.
 * `FLAG_MUSTACHELAMBDA` : support simple lambda logic as mustache specification.
 And, the rendering performance will be worse.
-* `FLAG_PREVENTINDENT` : align partial indent behavior with mustache specification. the behavior is same with handlebars.js preventIndent copmile time option.
+* `FLAG_PREVENTINDENT` : align partial indent behavior with mustache specification.
+This is same with handlebars.js preventIndent copmile time option.
 * `FLAG_NOHBHELPERS` : Do not compile handlebars.js builtin helpers.
 With this option, `{{#with}}`, `{{#if}}`, `{{#unless}}`, `{{#each}}` means normal section, and `{{#with foo}}`, `{{#if foo}}`, `{{#unless foo}}`, `{{#each foo}}` will cause compile error.
 * `FLAG_MUSTACHE` : support all mustache specification but performance drop, same with `FLAG_ERROR_SKIPPARTIAL` + `FLAG_MUSTACHELOOKUP` + `FLAG_MUSTACHELAMBDA` + `FLAG_NOHBHELPERS` + `FLAG_RUNTIMEPARTIAL` + `FLAG_JS`.
 * `FLAG_ECHO` : compile to `echo 'a', $b, 'c';` to improve performance.
 This will slow down rendering when the template and data are simple, but will improve 1% ~ 7% when the data is big and looping in the template.